 Exceptions to at will employment protect employees from certain types of wrongful terminations.
 What is employment at will?
 Employment at will pertains to the working agreement between an employer and employee, indicating that either party can terminate the seemingly endless employment in at-will states.

-File a Discrimination Charge with the Equal Employment Opportunity Commission in Nebraska
+Filing a Discrimination Charge With the Equal Employment Opportunity Commission in Nebraska